Chronic kidney disease Stage 3

 At CKD stage 3, your kidneys are moderately damaged and kidney function has declined.
 Treatments can be effective in slowing down the progression of CKD and managing other health issues.

 CKD stage 3 is still far from kidney failure, and a diagnosis at this stage can help improve the disease progression as treatment can commence and the progression will be monitored carefully.
-It is possible to stay on CKD stage 3 for years with your kidney disease not progressing to end stage kidney disease.
+It is possible to live with CKD stage 3 for years with your kidney disease not progressing to end stage kidney disease.

 FREQUENTLY ASKED QUESTIONS